jquery/jquery-migrate/warnings.md

 ### \[legacy-self-closed-tags\] JQMIGRATE: jQuery.UNSAFE_restoreLegacyHtmlPrefilter is deprecated

-**Cause:** jQuery Migrate 3.4.0 introduced a `jQuery.migrateEnablePatches` method used to enable any previously disabled patch.
-Since this method is more generic, it replaces the previous specialized `jQuery.UNSAFE_restoreLegacyHtmlPrefilter`.
-This warning is exceptional as it applies to jQuery Migrate and not to jQuery itself.
+**Cause:** jQuery Migrate 3.4.0 introduced a `jQuery.migrateEnablePatches` method used to enable any previously disabled patches.
+It should be used in place of the specialized `jQuery.UNSAFE_restoreLegacyHtmlPrefilter`.
+This warning is different as it applies to jQuery Migrate and not to jQuery itself.

 **Solution:** Search for the `jQuery.UNSAFE_restoreLegacyHtmlPrefilter()` calls in the code base and replace all occurrences with `jQuery.migrateEnablePatches( "self-closed-tags" )`.